KNIME logo

 Julia

-Julia is a high-level, high-performance programming language designed for technical computing.
-It is particularly popular in data science for its speed and ease of use in numerical analysis and computational science.
+Julia is a high-level, high-performance programming language designed for technical computing, prized in data science for its speed and ease in numerical analysis.

 K